ShadowTemplate/constrained-adversarial-networks/README.md

 experiment.
 If it is missing, it will be created according to the defined characteristics.
 2. ANN parameters.
-Here one can specify the discriminator and generator architectures, as well as other hyperparameters, such as learning rate, epochs number and so on.
+Here one can specify the discriminator and generator architectures, as well as other hyperparameters, such as learning rate and epochs number.
 3. Constraints.
 Optional user-defined functions to be used while training the model.